YaelBenShalom/Turtlebot3-SLAM-from-scratch/README.md

 - [**nuslam**](https://github.com/YaelBenShalom/Sensing_Navigation_and_ML/tree/master/nuslam) - A package contains the implementation Feature-Based Kalman Filter SLAM.

 This repository uses external package:
 - **nuturtlebot** - Additional package to help us work with the lower-level hardware on the turtlebot.
-In order to run this project, please download the `turtle.repos` file.
+In order to run this project, please download the `turtle.rosinstall` file.

 # Getting Started